nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-In the end we were not able to host our application on GCP, however we did make use of vertexAI for trainings, which spins up an instance of a machine, using a specified image from the artifact registry.
+In the end we were not able to host our application on GCP, however we did make use of vertexAI for training, which spins up an instance of a machine, using a specified image from the artifact registry.
 As we had issues with permissions for GPU machines, we used a n1-highmem-2 machine.
+The problem with using VertexAI, is that when you're developing, the time it takes to upload a new image and make a run is quite slow.
+This is why we should have considered doing more of the development in the VIM, however the VIM also connects differently to the bucket, which is where most of issues were.

 ### Question 19